FirstLegoLeague/launcher/docs/userguide.md

 ### Installation

-Download (from fll-tools.com/software) and run the setup file.
+Download (from fll-tools.com/software, scroll down to Bundled Installer) and run the setup file.
 The default installation drive is C: but you can choose a different drive if required.

 To upgrade this software with a new version, run the setup file without uninstalling the previous version first.
 The existing tournament configuration (schedule or team list) and team scores will be preserved.